Electricboots/ChalkMod/README.md

 A chalk management/moderation plugin for [Webfishing Cove](https://github.com/DrMeepso/WebFishingCove) dedicated server for the [Webfishing](https://store.steampowered.com/app/3146520/WEBFISHING/) game.
 If you look at the source code, you might think "Did a monkey write this?"
 This is very insulting.
 I am the equivalent of at least 10 monkeys. 🐵 (Seriously though, I barely know what I'm doing...)

+## IMPORTANT
+For the best user experience, you must use the Persistent Chalk and Chalk Logs plugins together with Chalk Mod.

 ## Installation

  - All files go into your Cove plugins folder, except for *chalkmod.json* which goes into your main Cove folder.